MarinGr/savings-goals/README.md

 # Savings Goals App

-This React app allows you create your savings goals and keep track of your progress.
+This React app allows you create savings goals and keep track of your progress.

 ## Live demo